cgroane/simple-sql-queries-afternoon/README.md

 ### Instructions

 1. List all Employee first and last names only that live in Calgary.

+select FirstName, LastName from Employee where city = 'Calgary'

 2. Find the first and last name and birthdate for the youngest employee.

+select MAX(BirthDate), FirstName, LastName from employee

 3. Find the first and last name and birthdate for the oldest employee.

+select MIN(BirthDate), FirstName, LastName from employee

 4. Find everyone that reports to Nancy Edwards (Use the ReportsTo column).
-   * You will need to query the employee table to find the Id for Nancy Edwards
+   * You will need to query the employee table to find the Id for Nancy Edwards select * from employee where ReportsTo = 2

+select * from employee
+where ReportsTo IN (
+  SELECt EmployeeId from employee where FirstName = 'Nancy' and LastName = 'Edwards')

 5. Count how many people live in Lethbridge.

+select count() from employee
+ where City = 'Lethbridge'

 ### Solution